openservicemesh/osm/DESIGN.md

 ### Mesh Catalog Interface

-In the previous section we proposed an implementation of the `StreamEndpoints` method.
+In the previous section, we proposed implementation of the `StreamEndpoints` method.
 This provides connected Envoy proxies with a mapping from a service name to a list of routable IP addresses and ports.
 The `ListEndpoints` and `GetAnnouncementChannel` methods will be provided by the SMC component, which we refer to as the **Mesh Catalog** in this document.